germal/OpenCVB/README.md

 algorithm provides a top down view (bottom left) and a side view (bottom right.)
 The images are colored in the same way as the RGB depth image (upper right) with yellow indicating proximity to the camera.
-The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and sharp edges.
+The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and sharp, straight edges.
 The red dot in both the bottom images represents the location of the camera.
 These projections are available with cameras that include an IMU.*

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)